 A large proportion of respondents reported NOT participating in programs that encourage adoption of soil health and conservation practices.
-The graph below shows that the most commonly used program is federal crop insurance, followed by other federal subsidy programs.
+The graph below shows that the most commonly used programs are EQIP, Federal crop subsidies and Federal crop insurance.

 Opportunities to help crops-only farmers add livestock to their operations